Salad109/library-management/README.md

 - Book management with ISBN validation and author relationships
 - Author management with many-to-many relationships to books
 - Copy tracking with status management (available, borrowed, reserved, lost)
+- Borrowing and reservation system with state transition validation
-- Customer management with borrowing and reservation capabilities
+- Customer management with offline and online accounts
 - Optimistic locking and retry mechanisms to prevent concurrency issues
 - Authentication and authorization with Spring Security and password hashing
 - Comprehensive integration and unit testing